 Delivery Risk Explanation Proposed Action 5 The Next 10 Market Conditions Forecast and Risk Analysis showed a cooling of the prior increasing-cost environment.
-Current events may cause this to further change during the Next 10 delivery years.
-OCTA's economic consultants forecasted a cooling of cost pressures over the next two fiscal years.
-The economic impacts from COVID-19 may further affect cost pressures.
-OCTA will continue to monitor market conditions affecting project costs.
+Current events may cause this to further change during the Next 10 delivery years. forecasted a cooling of cost pressures over the next two fiscal years.
+The economic impacts from COVID-19 may further affect cost OCTA will continue to monitor market conditions affecting project costs.
 If cost pressures significantly decline, this could provide an opportunity to address potential COVID-19 related revenue impacts.
-Res ource 6 Substantial work underway in the region, has resulted in significant demand for professional and skilled labor which can impact delivery given the volume of the M2 capital program.
-The economic impacts of COVID-19 and changes in unemployment may change the availability of key talent.
-If shortages continue project delivery costs could rise but if addition labor resources are available if may temper costs and reduce delivery risk.
-OCTA will monitor impacts of COVID-19 on the labor market.
+Re source 6 Substantial work underway in the region, has resulted in significant demand for professional and skilled labor which can impact delivery given the volume of the M2 capital program. and changes in unemployment may change the availability of key talent.
+If shortages continue project delivery costs could rise OCTA will monitor impacts of COVID-19 on the labor market.
 Expert and timely coordination between OCTA and Caltrans are imperative to manage this risk.
 Staff is currently working with Caltrans to ensure resource needs are met.
 7 New operational responsibilities with the OC Streetcar.
 With the implementation of the OC Streetcar service, OCTA will be increasing its overall role in operations.
 OCTA holds a successful track record in operating various transportation systems including both a fixed and demand-based bus network.
-OCTA hired a streetcar operations Reg ulatory 8 New federal and statewide directives create additional limitations for use of transportation dollars which could affect freeway projects.
-New directives with greenhouse gas reductions and managed lane corridors focus, as well was an emphasis on transit provides new hurdles that eliminate some sources of funding for M2 freeway improvements.
-OCTA is tracking the new directives to ensure that M2 projects stay true to the voter commitment and compete for funding as appropriate.
+To ensure success of the OC Streetcar, OCTA hired a streetcar operations manager with proven start-up experience to oversee start-up and daily operations.
+A contractor with extensive experience in operations of rail systems was selected to handle the startup and revenue operation phases of the OC Streetcar.
+Re Regulatory 8 New federal and statewide directives create additional limitations for use of transportation dollars which could affect freeway projects. gas reductions and managed lane corridors focus, as well was OCTA is tracking the new directives to ensure that M2 projects stay true to the voter commitment and compete for funding as appropriate.